Key Takeaways

 Weighted blankets often serve as a therapeutic tool, providing essential proprioceptive input that can enhance sensory processing and promote a sense of calm in individuals with sensory processing disorder.
 Here’s how they can be beneficial:

-As you consider treatment options for sensory processing disorder, remember that weighted blankets are evidence-based and child-centered, offering a comforting embrace that can support the body’s need for proprioceptive feedback.
+As you consider treatment options for sensory processing disorder, remember that weighted blankets are evidence-based and child-centered.
+They offer a comforting embrace that can support the body’s need for proprioceptive feedback.

 Muscle-Strengthening Activities